Audi A6: Audi S6 PLUS

 As a swan song to the C4 platform, an even more powerful, and very limited-production Audi S6 Plus was briefly available to European customers.
 The S6 Plus, developed by Audi's wholly owned high-performance subsidiary, quattro GmbH, was available for sale during the 1997 model year only (production from June 1996 to October 1997).
 A total of 952 cars were produced; 855 Avants and 97 saloons.

 It was powered by another version of the 32-valve (four valves per cylinder) 4.2-litre V8 engine (parts code prefix: 077, identification code: AHK, later to be seen in the Audi S8 as AKH).
 Audi's performance division reworked key parts of the engine, increasing the maximum power to 240 kW.
 It was only available with a revised six-speed manual transmission (parts code prefix: 01E, identification code: DGU) (gear ratios – 1st: 3.500, 2nd: 1.889, 3rd: 1.320, 4th: 1.034, 5th: 0.857, 6th: 0.730), with a final drive ratio of 4.111.

 Further revisions were made to the suspension, brakes, and wheels.
 The front brake discs were enlarged to 323 mm in diameter by 30 mm thick.
 Standard wheels were 8Jx17 "Avus" cast aluminium alloy wheels, with an optional 7Jx16 alloy wheel for use with winter tyres was also available.

-With so much power on tap, the S6 Plus saloon could reach 100 km/h from a standstill in 5.6 seconds, with the Avant a tenth of a second slower at 5.7 seconds.
+The S6 Plus saloon could reach 100 km/h from a standstill in 5.6 seconds, with the Avant a tenth of a second slower at 5.7 seconds.

-C5 (Typ 4B, 1997–2004)
+C5 (Typ 4B, 1997)

 In February 1997, the introduction of a new A6 (Typ 4B), based on a new design automobile platform – the Volkswagen Group C5 platform, with a new range of engines was announced and appeared in March at the 1997 Geneva Motor Show.
 This A6 was marketed in the same categories as the BMW 5 Series and the Mercedes-Benz E-Class.
 The redesigned body had a coefficient of drag of 0.28.

 In 2000 and 2001, the "C5" A6 was on Car and Driver magazine's Ten Best list.
-This A6 was available with a 30-valve 2.4- and 2.8-litre V6 engines, with a numerous other engine configurations available globally.
+This A6 was available with 30-valve 2.4- and 2.8-litre V6 engines, with numerous other engine configurations available globally.
 As an alternative to the manual transmission, a five-speed tiptronic automatic transmission was also available.